Pelee, Ontario: Demographics

+The island was "settled by a mixed group of Canadians and Americans" and many Americans still inhabit the island.

 Economy

 Tourism

 Pelee Island is a popular tourist destination, with thousands of visitors each year.
 There are several key events such as the Annual Springsong Weekend, a celebration of birds and books, traditionally held on Mother's day weekend, and hosted by famed Canadian author Margaret Atwood.
 Pelee Island Stone & Sky Music & Art Series feature spoken word, live performance and visual arts weekly for the duration of the summer.
 The Stone & Sky Farmer's Market is held every Saturday in the Quarry throughout the summer.
 The southernmost Chili Cook Off takes place at the Pelee Island Winery Pavilion.
 The season wraps with the Heritage Weekend, hosted by the Pelee Island Heritage Centre.

 Canada Day is celebrated on the island with a fireworks display and a parade along the West Shore Road.

 The Pelee Island Half Marathon attracts runners from both the United States and Canada to participate in what is billed as Canada's southernmost and most exclusive half-marathon.
 Only about 350 runners are allowed to register for the race which is held the first weekend in June.

+The Pelee Island Heritage Centre offers information about Pelee Island's physical features, archaeology, non-Indigenous history and Island residents..